Demographics of Ivory Coast: Vital statistics

-Fertility and Births
+Age distribution

+Demographic and health surveys

-Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):
+Total fertility rate (TFR) (wanted fertility rate) and crude birth rate (CBR):

 Fertility data as of 2011-2012 (DHS Program):

 Ethnic groups

 Ivory Coast has more than 60 ethnic groups, usually classified into five principal divisions: Akan (east and center, including Lagoon peoples of the southeast), Krou (southwest), Southern Mandé (west), Northern Mandé (northwest), Sénoufo/Lobi (north center and northeast).
 The Baoulés, in the Akan division, probably comprise the largest single subgroup with 15%-20% of the population.
 They are based in the central region around Bouaké and Yamoussoukro.
 The Bétés in the Krou division, the Sénoufos in the north, and the Malinkés in the northwest and the cities are the next largest groups, with 10%-15% of the national population.
 Most of the principal divisions have a significant presence in neighboring countries.

+Migration

+Immigration

 Of the more than 5 million non-Ivorian Africans living in Ivory Coast, one-third to one-half are from Burkina Faso; the rest are from Ghana, Guinea, Mali, Nigeria, Benin, Senegal, Liberia, and Mauritania.

-The non-African expatriate community includes roughly 50,000 French (this number may be inaccurate due to the evacuation of roughly 8,000 Frenchmen in November 2004) and possibly 40,000 Lebanese.
-The number of elementary school-aged children attending classes increased from 22% in 1960 to 67% in 1995.
+Non-Africans in the country include French people, Lebanese people, Vietnamese people, Spaniards, Americans and Canadians.